artix-linux/artix-linux.github.io/migration.md

 # grub-install --target=x86_64-efi --efi-directory=esp_mount --bootloader-id=grub (ditto, a user reported success with this one)
 ```

-10. Go to /etc/conf.d and merge those .pacnew, .pacorig or whatever config files.
+Go to /etc/conf.d and merge those .pacnew, .pacorig or whatever config files.
 I use extra/meld for very quick, visual representation and merging of the differences.
 Check whether your /etc/{passwd,shadow,groups} have been renamed to .pacsaves!
 <br>

-11. Check if /sbin/init exists!
+Check if /sbin/init exists!
 If not, you missed something or hit a bug.
 Simply re-install openrc:
 ```
 # pacman -S openrc
 ```

-12. Find packages not in repos (i.e. from the AUR).
+Find packages not in repos (i.e. from the AUR).
 Some might need updating/rebuilding or removal, if they're show-stoppers (unlikely):
 ```
 # pacman -Qm
 ```

-13. Graphics.
+Graphics drivers.
 This mostly concerns closed source binary drivers like NVidia's.
 You can either use nvidia-lts with our linux-lts or the nvidia-dkms package which builds the module for all installed kernels.
 <br>

-14. Reboot.
+Reboot.
 Your normal menu or command line reboot action won't be present or work, just sync and umount your partitions manually, remount / read-only, hit the power button and profit!
 <br><br>
 Use some common sense when executing these instructions.
 I repeat, the project is still beta, do expect minor problems.
 Then, report glitches, errors, success stories to the <a href="http://systemd-free.org/comments.php">systemd-free.org's comments section</a>.